 Drip coffee makers are usually best suited for those that don’t drink fancy hot beverages; with fancy, we mean a wide range of lattes and cappuccinos.
 If you’re getting one, you wouldn’t be drinking milk based drinks.

 There’s another category of people who prefer a drip coffee maker over an espresso and coffee combo maker, people with large families and busy mornings who simply do not have the time to brew their coffee with a french press or with a siphon every day.

 There’s just no beating the luxury of pressing a button and going about your morning routines while the carafe fills with coffee on its own.
 With a drip coffee maker, you don’t have to hold a lever or work through advanced menu settings to brew a drink.
 You also don’t have to repeat the process one cup at a time.
 It’s usually one button equals one pot, so everyone can enjoy their cup of coffee at the same time.

 Here’s another reason why you may choose the best ranking coffee machine over a high-end espresso machine – the capacity.
 Not everyone needs fresh coffee.
 If you enjoy having coffee on hand at any given time, then the amount you can make with a drip coffee maker is definitely something that will get your attention.

 However, if you like being hands on with brewing coffee and experimenting with variations of the drink, a drip coffee maker is not for you.
-In this case we suggest you look for one the best french press or best siphons we have reviewed.
+In this case we suggest you look for one the best french press coffee makers or best siphons we have reviewed.
 And if you are an RV lover, there are specific RV coffee makers that will suit you best.
 They will likely match your preferences better.
 If you love experimenting with coffee, do not miss to get a top coffee scale as well.

-The process is pretty much automated and if the machine also includes a grinder, your only job is to press a button and perform some maintenance.
+With Drip coffee makers the process is pretty much automated and if the coffee machine comes with a grinder, your only job is to press a button and perform some maintenance.